External female genitalia

 Lymphatic drainage

 Lymphatic drainage of the external female genitalia is via the superficial and deep inguinal lymph nodes.
-Lymph from the clitoris, vestibular bulb and anterior labia minora can alternatively drain into the internal iliac lymph nodes.
+Lymph from the clitoris, vestibular bulb and anterior labia minora can alternatively drain into the internal iliac lymph nodes

 Innervation

-The vulva is innervated from a variety of sources.
-The mons pubis and anterior labia is innervated via the anterior labial nerves, which derive from the lumbar plexus.
-The posterior aspect of the vulva is innervated via the pudendal nerve and its branches (posterior labial nerves), together with branches from the posterior cutaneous nerve of the thigh.
-Sensitive innervation to the clitoris is provided by the dorsal nerve of the clitoris.
+The posterior aspect of the vulva is innervated via the pudendal nerve and its branches (posterior labial nerves), together with branches coming from the posterior cutaneous nerve of the thigh.